Bonnie Litwiller: Life

 Litwiller was born on February 14, 1937, in Morton, Illinois.
 She studied mathematics education at Illinois State University, earning bachelor's and master's degrees in 1959 and 1960.
-She earned a second master's degree in 1965 at Indiana University, and completed a doctorate (Ed.D.) there in 1968.
+She earned a second master's degree in 1965 and a doctorate (Ed.D.) in 1968 at Indiana University School of Education.
 Her doctoral dissertation was Enrichment: A Method of Changing the Attitudes of Prospective Elementary Teachers Toward Mathematics.

 After working for seven years as a high school teacher in Peoria, Illinois, she joined the faculty of the University of Northern Iowa, where she spent the rest of her career, educating a large fraction of the mathematics teachers in Iowa.
 She served as president of the Iowa Council of Teachers of Mathematics for 1978–1979.

 After her retirement in 2000, she returned to Morton.
 She continued to publish scholarly work on mathematics education into her retirement, eventually amassing over 1000 publications.

 She died on January 27, 2012, of myelofibrosis.